You ask, we answer

 9. What are the differences amongst the four sections?

 The first two sections are about using the English language to get by in a English-speaking country.
-It can be about anything, ranging from getting a call from a car dealership to booking a restaurant table.
+It can be about anything, ranging from, for examples, getting a call from a car dealership to booking a restaurant table.
 The second section mostly involves a floor plan or a map which you will need to study carefully.
 The third and fourth sections are primarily related to academic subjects, with the last one generally harder than the rest.